An Alexander Kerzhakov goal eight minutes from time secured a win for the hosts in a rather poor display against Slovakia

-Russia was far from convincing as it started its World Cup preparation with a 1-0 win over Slovakia in St Petersburg on Monday.
+Russia were far from convincing as they began their World Cup preparations with a 1-0 win over Slovakia in St Petersburg on Monday.

 Fabio Capello's side had to wait until the 82nd minute to break the deadlock as Alexander Kerzhakov came off the bench to head home the winner from close range.

 Alan Dzagoev and Aleksandr Kokorin both wasted chances in the first half, while Slovakia had good spells of possession in both halves and saw Vladimir Weiss go close on two occasions to break the deadlock.